 Before we turn to our full model of selective publication, we consider reduced-form evidence in the spirit of Egger's test.
 Returning to Table 4, in Column 3 we control for statistical power (MDE) in both the Nudge Units sample and in the Academic Journals sample.
 The idea of this test is to obtain the predicted effect size for experiments with a very large sample size (and thus no role for sampling error or publication bias).
-The nudge effect size is strongly increasing with the MDE in the Academic Journals sample, but not in the Nudge Units sample, consistent with the pattern in Figure 5a and 6a.
-Adding these controls can explain the entire difference in effect size: for trials with, hypothetically, zero MDE, the effect size is indistinguishable in the two samples, and is 1 percentage point in the Nudge Units sample.
-This implies that publication bias can explain the entire difference in point estimates.
-We replicate this result in Table A7 with alternative specifications for this test, in Column 1 using an exact Egger's test, with standard errors as regressors, and inverse-variance weights, and in Column 2 instead of regression controls, we present results weighted by 1/MDE.
+The nudge effect size is strongly increasing with the MDE in the Academic Journals sample, but not in the Nudge Units sample, consistent with the pattern in Figures 5a and 6a.
+Adding these controls can explain the entire difference in effect size: for trials with, hypothetically, zero MDE, the effect size is indistinguishable in the two samples, and is 1 pp. in the Nudge Units sample.
+We replicate this result in Table A7 with alternative specifications for this test.
+In Column 1, we use the exact Egger's test with standard errors as regressors and inverse-variance weights, and in Column 2, we present results weighted by 1/MDE instead of regressing on MDE.
+An important caveat to these results is that the MDE can itself be endogenous to nudge characteristics and to the researcher expectations about effect sizes (as we emphasized above).